mrismanaziz/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.